TTFB (Time to First Byte)

 - SSL/TLS handshake delays – Misconfigured certificates add latency

-How to Improve TTFB
+How to Fix High TTFB

 1. Upgrade Your Hosting

 Move from shared hosting to a quality VPS or managed WordPress host (Kinsta, Cloudways, WP Engine).
 This alone can cut TTFB by 50%.
+For a complete list of server fixes, see our WordPress Performance Checklist 2026.

 2. Enable Server-Side Caching